microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 This script sends events from hand press interaction to [`Interactable`](README_Interactable.md).

 #### Interactable
 [`Interactable`](README_Interactable.md) handles various types of interaction states and events.
-HoloLens GGV input or immersive headset motion controller input is directly handled by this script.
+HoloLens gaze, gesture, and voice input and immersive headset motion controller input are directly handled by this script.

 #### Audio Source
 Unity `Audio Source` for the audio feedback clips